 The OrID field in a hypocenter record (columns 104:121) is 18 characters in length because it is used by mloc to record the cluster name/series code (left-justified, starting in column 104).
 For magnitude and phase records, the associated 10-character ID field is in columns 112:121.
 Although 10 digit integer IDs can be carried in the ID field, it should be noted that 32-bit computer systems may have problems processing integers of more than 9 digits.

 Defined Record Types

 The concept of “optional” fields in the descriptions of record types is specifically in the context of use by mloc.
-Fields that are required by mloc are printed in bold below.
+Fields that are optional are indicated in the tables below.
 In writing MNF-formatted data files it is advisable to pad lines to the full length of that record type, which is based on the defined fields, not the required fields, and it is not unwise to pad all lines to 121 characters, the full length of the longest defined record types, regardless of record type.

 |1:1||Record format flag “B”|

 |10:15||Format version (a6)|